Baryogenesis from the weak scale to the grand unification scale: Theoretical foundations

-The Higgs expectation value decreases with increasing temperature (see Fig.~\ref{f:higgs-ev} and Sec.~\ref{sec:phase}).
-Therefore the exponential suppression already disappears near the electroweak phase transition or crossover.
+The Higgs expectation value decreases with increasing temperature: see Fig.~\ref{f:higgs-ev} and Sec.~\ref{sec:phase}.
+Therefore, the exponential suppression has already disappeared near the electroweak phase transition or crossover.
 The prefactor of the exponential corresponds to a one-loop computation of the fluctuations around the sphaleron contribution.
-The bosonic part was computed in ~\cite{Arnold:1996dy}, the fermionic contributions were obtained in ~\cite{Moore:1995jv}.
+The bosonic part was computed by \citep*{Arnold:1996dy}, and the fermionic contributions were obtained by \cite{Moore:1995jv}.

-In the symmetric phase the Higgs expectation value vanishes and there is no sphaleron solution. \footnote{Nevertheless, $ \Gsph $ in the symmetric phase is usually referred to as hot sphaleron rate.} The length scale for $\NCS$-changing field configurations can now be easily determined.
+In the symmetric phase the Higgs expectation value vanishes and there is no sphaleron solution. \footnote{Nevertheless, $ \Gsph $ in the symmetric phase is usually referred to as the hot sphaleron rate.} The length scale for $\NCS$-changing field configurations can now be easily determined.
 When the energy of a field configuration is dominated by the electroweak magnetic field $ \vec B = \vec D \times \vec A$, it can be estimated as